J1: Accelerated Elementary Japanese

 - the ability to translate from and to Japanese of short length with use of appropriate language on everyday

 This module will be taught over 22 weeks with 7 hours classroom contact per week.

 Scope and syllabus

-This course is designed for students who have some prior knowledge of Japanese language.
+This module is designed for students who have some prior knowledge of Japanese language.
 It is an integrated introduction to modern Japanese which aims to further develop basic speaking, listening, reading, writing and mediation (translation to and from Japanese/English) skills.

 Method of assessment